gitpan/Params-Validate/README.md

 This will untaint the "foo" parameter if the parameters are valid.

-Note that untainting is only done if I<all parameters> are valid.
+Note that untainting is only done if _all parameters_ are valid.
 Also, only the return values are untainted, not the original values passed into the validation function.

-Asking for untainting of a reference value will not do anything, as C<Params::Validate> will only attempt to untaint the reference itself.
+Asking for untainting of a reference value will not do anything, as `Params::Validate` will only attempt to untaint the reference itself.

-=head2 Mandatory/Optional Revisited
+## Mandatory/Optional Revisited

 If you want to specify something such as type or interface, plus the fact that a parameter can be optional, do this: